Lukel13/PHD_Progress_June_2023/README.md

 # PHD_Progress_June_2023
 Shows figures for my June 2023 progress report.
-Attached is also the .prm files to create the associated figures
+Attached is also the .prm files to create the associated figures.

+Figure 1.